Most Gracious Majesty: Historical background

 Around 1519 King Henry VIII decided Majesty should become the style of the sovereign of England.
 "Majesty", however, was not used exclusively; it arbitrarily alternated with both "Highness" and "Grace", even in official documents.
 For example, one legal judgment issued by Henry VIII uses all three indiscriminately; Article 15 begins with "the Kinges Highness hath ordered," Article 16 with "the Kinges Majestie" and Article 17 with "the Kinges Grace."

-In pre-Union Scotland Sovereigns were only addressed as Your Grace.
+In pre-Union Scotland, sovereigns were only addressed as Your Grace.

 During the reign of James VI of Scotland and I of England and Ireland, however, James made Majesty the official title, to the exclusion of others.

 The style "His/Her Most Excellent Majesty" is used solely for a present or past reigning monarch.
-The style "Her Most Gracious Majesty" is used for a queen consort, queen mother, or dowager queen.
+The style "Her Most Gracious Majesty" may be used for a queen consort, queen mother, or dowager queen, in addition to a present or past reigning monarch.

 In 2012, the Speaker of the House of Commons and Lord Speaker used a modified version of this style, addressing Queen Elizabeth II as 'Most Gracious Sovereign'.